 I know of this because I spent nine months not being able to enjoy my favorite sleep position – lying on my belly.
 You have no choice but to sleep sideways.
 Otherwise, you’d feel the pressure build up on your back.
 While sleep is a common problem for pregnant women, there are ways on how to deal with it.
-Here are tips on how you can sleep better when pregnant.
+You have to realize the importance of sleep during pregnancy.
+Here are tips on how to sleep better when pregnant.

 Establish a consistent bedtime routine that should be soothing for you.
 This will help you relax, making it easier for you to fall asleep.
 You can have rituals like taking a shower, having your hair brushed gently, or even have light conversations with your significant other.
 Or you can also read one chapter of a book.
+Or maybe put on an audiobook on your device.
 There are many books about pregnancy that’s worth a read.
 Here’s a top-rated pregnancy book that’s highly recommended.

 #2.
 Skip late-night snacks.

 It’s tempting, especially since you’re eating for two.
-I, for one, had been a fan of midnight snacking when I was pregnant.
+I, for one, was a fan of midnight snacking when I was pregnant.
 I remember having my partner drive to McDonald’s at 2 a.m.
 Yep.
 It was that bad.
-But hey, if you want to sleep better, avoid food and drinks two hours before bedtime, according to experts’ advice.
+But hey, if you want to sleep better during pregnancy, avoid food and drinks two hours before bedtime, according to experts’ advice.
 Doing so will likely result in heartburn, which would only keep you awake longer.